close up of social media apps on a phone

 Share Buttons

-So share buttons have been around forever and instead of you advertising your stuff on LinkedIn/Twitter/Facebook, share buttons enable prospects to share your content with their connections.
-Share buttons are not only a good source of promotion for your product or service, but they also enable you to get a better sense of who your target market is by reviewing who is sharing your content.
+Share buttons have been around forever.
+Instead of just advertising on LinkedIn, Twitter, or Facebook, these buttons let prospects share your content with their networks.
+They promote your product or service and help you understand your target market by showing who shares your content.
 Share buttons are often used on landing pages, blog posts, and email, like this:

 B2B Marketers